mgillam/csp-tuner/README.md

  Strictly speaking a minimal modification to the `src/app.ts` would make it possible, if you provided a trusted cert (e.g. via mkcert or something).
 Otherwise, you can shove a reverse proxy in front of it like nginx.

  ## License
+ This project is licensed under the MIT license, you can find a copy in the repo.